priyansh19/Probability_And_Statistics_For_ML/Statistics.md

 It is a measure how two variables vary from thier tandem from thier names.

-Measuring Covariance is basically a dot product between two hihg dimensional vectors i.e measuring the cosine angle between the two vectors.
+Measuring Covariance is basically a dot product between two high dimenssional vectors i.e measuring the cosine angle between the two vectors.

-Large covariance impleis that the covariance does have some relationship between the tow vectors.But how large is the "Large" ?
+Large covariance implies that the covariance does have some relationship between the tow vectors.But how large is the "Large" ?

 Here is the Correlation comes into the scope..
 To calculate it .. just Divide the covariance by the standard deviation.